Canadian Hakomi Leadership Team

 Canadian Hakomi Leadership Team Members:

-Donna Martin, from Kamloops, BC, Canada, is a certified Hakomi therapist and international trainer who worked closely with Ron Kurtz (the creator of the Hakomi Method) for twenty years.
-She was named in his will as one of seven "legacy holders" of his work and is a senior person in the international training association he created before his death, now called the Hakomi Network.
+Donna Martin, from BC, Canada, is a certified Hakomi practitioner and international trainer who worked closely with Ron Kurtz (the creator of the Hakomi Method) for the last twenty years of his life.
+She was named in his will as one of seven "legacy holders" of his work and is a senior person in the international training association he created before his death, now called the Hakomi Education Network.
 Donna has many years of experience as a body psychotherapist, stress management specialist, yoga and meditation teacher, and addictions counsellor.

-Donna has led Hakomi trainings and/or yoga retreats throughout Canada and the United States, Hawaii, Japan, Europe, Indonesia, South America, and Mexico.
-She has developed an original approach she now calls “psoma yoga therapy" which integrates yoga and Hakomi (mindfulness-based assisted self-discovery).
-Donna has written many books and is the co-author (with Paul Brenner M.D.) of Seeing Your Life Through New Eyes, describing their original Family Triangles process for reviewing personal history and supporting insightful forgiveness and healing relationships.
-Donna also co-authored a soon-to-be published book with Ron Kurtz called the Practice of Loving Presence.
+Now mostly retired, Donna has led Hakomi trainings and/or yoga retreats throughout Canada and the United States, Hawaii, Japan, Europe, Indonesia, South America, and Mexico.
+She developed an original approach she calls “psoma yoga therapy" which integrates yoga and Hakomi (mindfulness-based assisted self-discovery).
+Donna has written many books and e-books, and is the co-author (with Paul Brenner M.D.) of Seeing Your Life Through New Eyes, describing their original Family Triangles process for reviewing personal history and supporting insightful forgiveness and healing relationships.
+Donna also co-authored a soon-to-be published book with Ron Kurtz called the Practice of Loving Presence as well as Embodied Mindfulness: the Hakomi Way, which will be published in English and Spanish.

 Bob Milone lives on a boat in Victoria, British Columbia, Canada.
 He is a Certified Hakomi Therapist and Trainer.
 He has studied for over ten years with two gifted therapists; Ron Kurtz creator of the Hakomi method, and Donna Martin Senior Hakomi Trainer.
 He is the father of two grown sons, and a woodworker.
 In the past five years he has facilitated workshops and trainings in Canada, the US, Mexico, and England.
 As well as teaching, he currently has a private practice in Victoria where he works with individuals and couples.
 He donates time at a local non profit agency that offers counseling to low income families, and he is also staff counsellor for students and faculty at Spring Street School in Friday Harbor Washington.